WizzardMaker/GenMapping/README.md

-# Go - AutoMapper
+# Go - GenMapping
 This project is a struct to struct mapping code generator for Go.

 ## Concept
-AutoMapper analyzes a Go module and searches for interfaces which describe desired mapping operations.
+GenMapping analyzes a Go module and searches for interfaces which describe desired mapping operations.
-AutoMapper generates mapper based on those interfaces.
+GenMapping generates mapper based on those interfaces.
 The generation can be configured with tag documentation.

 All mappers can also cross-reference themselves in the mapping process:
 ```go